 403 — Forbidden — The server understood the request, but is refusing it or the access is not allowed.

 404 — Not found — There is no resource behind the URI.

 422 — Unprocessable Entity — Should be used if the server cannot process the enitity, e.g. if an image cannot be formatted or mandatory fields are missing in the payload.

 500 — Internal Server Error — API developers should avoid this error.
 If an error occurs in the global catch blog, the stracktrace should be logged and not returned as response.

 "userMessage": "Sorry, the requested resource does not exist",

 "more info": "http://dev.mwaysolutions.com/blog/api/v1/errors/12345"

 An API is only as good as its documentation.
-The docs should be easy to find and publically accessible.
+The docs should be easy to find and publicly accessible.
 Most developers will check out the docs before attempting any integration effort.
-When the docs are hidden inside a PDF file or require signing in, they’re not only difficult to find but also not easy to search.
+When the docs are hidden inside a PDF file or require signing in, they’re not only difficult to find but also not easy to search through.

 10- Version your API

 Make the API Version mandatory and do not release an unversioned API.
 Use a simple ordinal number and avoid dot notation such as 2.5.